Home > Analyses > Utilities > Edison International

 Positive ReviewsNegative Reviews

-Reliable energy supply with minimal outages.Customer service response times can be slow.
+Reliable power supply with minimal outages.Customer service response times are slow.

 Risk Analysis

-Below is a summary table outlining the main risk categories Edison International faces, along with their likelihood and potential impact:
+Below is a summary table highlighting key risks facing Edison International, including their likelihood and potential impact:

 CategoryDescriptionProbabilityImpact